Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/render_layers.rst

 In a Blender scene, your objects are floating out there in virtual space.
 While some objects are in front of one another (Z depth), there is no ultimate background.
-Your world settings can give you the illusion of a horizon, but it's just that: an illusion.
+Your world settings can give you the illusion of a horizon, but it is just that: an illusion.
 Further, some objects are semi-transparent; this is called having an Alpha value.
 A semi-transparent object allows light (and any background image) to pass through it to the camera.
 When you render an image, Blender puts out,